Stefano Ragazzo making his rope-solo ascent of 'Riders on the Storm' at the Torres del Paine, Patagonia

 How did it go?

-I started on February 21st.
+I started on the 21st of February.
 I jugged the fixed lines and spent the first night in the portaledge, then after one day of bad weather there were two decent days, so I fixed up to below the big roof and returned to the portaledge.
 There I waited out a few days of bad weather, before spending a day moving the camp from the 12th pitch to below the roof.
-The weather remained uncertain but I managed to climb the characteristic roof, and did two or three pitches beyond the roof, then a tremendous low pressure system arrived.
+The weather remained uncertain but I managed to climb the famous roof, and did two or three pitches above, then a tremendous low pressure system arrived.

 Was it cold?